About arc42

 Performance Efficiency |

 The system needs to be optimized to handle potential traffic surges and deliver quick responses to users.
-The following strategies are planned to optimize performance: * Reducing request frequency to external services (like WikiData) to avoid overloading the system. |
+The following strategies are planned to optimize performance: * Reducing request frequency to external services (like WikiData) to avoid overloading the system. * The information retrieved from WikiData and processed by the question service will be stored in a database for a quick access. |

 Maintainability & Scalability |